nikhil0nk/Colab/README.md

 # ML_scripts
-All Machine Learning Projects done on Google Colab are added to this repository
+All Machine Learning Projects executed on Google Colab are added here